 |daughter||binti||بنت (bint — “daughter”)|

 Some borrowed Arabic words in Swahili are archaic in modern Arabic.
-For example, mwalimu has an equivalent in Arabic, معلّم (moallem), but that’s not used in modern Arabic.
+For example, mwalimu has an equivalent in Arabic, معلّم (moallem), but that’s not used universally in modern Arabic (one reader tells us it’s common in Syria, though my teachers told us it’s not common in Egypt).
 It’s still used in Persian though with the same meaning.

 |water||maji||ماء (maa’, often “maayah”)|